-An engaged sponsor and frequent communication helps ensure the organization’s priorities and the project’s objectives stay aligned.
+An engaged sponsor and frequent communication help ensure the organization’s priorities and the project’s objectives stay aligned.
 If your company has a portfolio manager, they can also ensure this happens.
-To reduce the risk of gathering the wrong requirements, consider the following advice:
+To reduce the risk of gathering the wrong requirements, consider the following tips:

 Here are three additional tips for improving your project management skills and managing projects more effectively.